Mark Quigley: Sligo Rovers

 Quigley signed for Sligo Rovers on 14 December 2011, to fight for a place alongside Danny North.
 Quigley scored the winning goal from the penalty spot against his former club Saint Patrick's Athletic to clinch Sligo's first league title since 1977.

 He won the PFAI Player of the Year for the 2012 League of Ireland season.

 Return to Inchicore

 In December 2013, he re-signed for St. Patrick's Athletic.

 Derry City

 After spending the first half of the 2015 League of Ireland season out injured, Quigley signed for Derry City on Monday 6 July 2015.

 Return to Bohemians

 After a short, unsuccessful spell at Derry City Quigley returned to Dublin and Bohemians in December 2015.
 He made his second debut for the club in the opening game of the 2016 season against Cork City.
-Quigley scored his first goals since his return to the club on the 18th of March, netting a brace against Wexford Youths.
+Quigley scored his first goals since his return to the club on 18 March, netting a brace against Wexford Youths.